 As an Amazon Associate, I earn from qualifying purchases.

 Lazy Browned Ground Beef (or turkey)

-- Large spoon to stir
+- Large wooden spoon or potato masher

 - 6 lbs Ground beef

 - Place ground beef in to slow cooker, cover and cook on high.
 Check in every half hour or so and stir/break up any clumps.
 Sometimes a potato masher can be helpful

 - Continue until all meat is thoroughly cooked.
 Time shown above is just a rough estimate.